 Study: Fat Cells Interfere with Some Chemo Drugs

 A recent study has also outlined another mechanism of how adipocytes (fat cells) actually interfere with certain chemotherapy drugs.

 This study investigated how obesity alters the effectiveness of Daunorubicin (a chemotherapy drug) in the treatment of acute lymphoblastic leukemia (acronym: ALL).
 It found that adipocytes (fat cells) metabolize and inactivate Daunorubicin; and this, in turn, reduces the active drug concentration in the tumour microenvironment, potentially contributing to poorer survival outcomes.
 You can see the full study results here.

 The study found that the presence of adipocytes significantly reduced the accumulation of Daunorubicin in the cancerous ALL cells.
 This is because the adipocytes absorbed the chemotherapeutic agent, removing it from the leukemia environment.
 In the study, the leukemia cells treated with Daunorubicin survived and proliferated better in samples that contained adipocytes.

 And, lastly, the study found that adipocytes metabolized the Daunorubicin: enzymes in the fat cells actually changed the structure of the chemotherapy molecule, making it much less toxic to the leukemia cells.

 In other words, this particular treatment (Daunorubicin) is going to be much more effective in an ALL patient who has fewer fat cells.

 Explore ALL Your Treatment Options

 If you’d like to know more about about how exercise and nutrition can benefit you in cancer treatment, management, and prevention, contact our precision oncology specialists today!

-We also offer free 20 minute consultations to help you discover what your best testing and treatment options are for your unique form of cancer.
+Register for a Precision Second Opinion with our medical team to discover what the best testing and treatment options are for your unique form of cancer.